 Fall 2013 MHA Students

 On behalf of our faculty and staff, I thank you for your interest in and support of our MHA Program.
-I encourage you to explore our website, MHA Handbook, and the related links.
+I encourage you to explore our website, MHA Handbook, MHA Program Metrics, and related links.
 Our MHA newsletter is published twice a year.
 I welcome your feedback.

 Michael Thompson, MS, DrPH

 The Master of Health Administration (MHA) is an interdisciplinary program designed for administrators in a changing health care environment.
 Attentive to the specific needs of participants, the program addresses academic and professional expectations of those currently employed in health care administration as well as students who seek new careers in the field.

 The program's philosophy of instruction is based upon an interdisciplinary approach that draws on the expertise of faculty from diverse disciplines in the social and behavioral sciences.
 Program courses are taught by fulltime faculty from the College of Arts and Sciences, the Belk College of Business and the College of Health and Human Services; and by a core of community partners with positions in applied health care settings.
 The MHA program was established in 1995, and since 1998 over 235 students have graduated from the program.

 The Master of Health Administration degree program is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 Accreditation is a voluntary process, and represents a partnership that demonstrates commitment to continuously improve graduate education.
 The MHA program is also full member of the Association of University Programs in Health Administration (AUPHA).

 MHA Program Vision Statement: The vision of the Master of Health Administration program is to be a premier program developing healthcare leaders prepared to address the challenges of a changing healthcare environment.